trynova/website/pages/blog/internals-of-nova-part-2.md

 In Object's case, reading properties always requires reading both a `shapes` and a `properties` value so we do not gain any direct benefit by splitting the two values from each other.
-Reading the Object's shape sill benefits as it does not depend on the `properties` value and reading the shape is a common operation due to prototype property access caching, but whether that is a worthwhile benefit remains to be seen.
+Reading the Object's shape still benefits as it does not depend on the `properties` value and reading the shape is a common operation due to prototype property access caching, but whether that is a worthwhile benefit remains to be seen.